45l, 55l and 65l packs are in stock and I am working to make more packs available from stock.

 Be careful.
 Many people measure short and in my experience there are few people this size.

-My advice it to measure yourself a few times at different times, ask someone else to measure you.
+My advice is to measure yourself a few times at different times, ask someone else to measure you.
 Measure a pack you alread know works well to see how that compares.

 Maybe.
 It depends how lenient airport staff are.
 It is certainly no bigger than many carry on bags you see.
 The dimensions are in the product description, the height of a rolled down pack will be a little more than its torso length.
 If yours is very long you may be pushing the limits.